Expressive Arts Therapy

 One study looked at the impact of the emotions of patients admitted to a public health internal medicine unit and found that even art contemplation (looking at photographs) could be beneficial for emotional health.

-Choosing an expressive arts therapist
+Expressive arts therapy with an arts therapist

 Your expressive arts therapist should be registered by the International Expressive Arts Therapy Association (IEATA) have a master’s degree or higher, and should have completed clinical work in the area of expressive arts.
 If you don’t already have a specific art medium in mind, it may be best to choose expressive arts therapists who take an integrative approach rather than focusing on one specific artistic medium.
 If there’s a particular type of trauma you’re looking to work through, you might also seek out an expressive arts therapist who has experience in that particular area.